tieto/pidgin/pidgin/about.md

 This is a **public** mailing list with a **public** [archive](https://pidgin.im/pipermail/support/).

-We can't help with third-party protocols or plugins!
+We can't help with third-party protocols or plugins, but you may be able to find support via the [ThirdPartyPlugins WIKI Page](https://developer.pidgin.im/wiki/ThirdPartyPlugins).

 The list's primary language is English.
 You are welcome to post in another language, but the responses may be less helpful.